popelier-group/ichor/examples/library_usage/submitting_multiple_gjfs_or_wfns.md

-# Submitting .gjf files using ICHOR
+# Submitting .gjf files to Gaussian or .wfn files to AIMALL using ICHOR

 Since ICHOR can be used as a library, we can write a separate python script that uses ICHOR's modules to do tasks like submitting a lot of gjf files at once.